RoboJackets/software-training-old/projects/week_3/Instructions.md

 #include <vector>
 ```

-Note that the header file that corresponds to this implmentation file always gets included first in the implementation file.
+Note that the header file that corresponds to this implementation file always gets included first when writing in the implementation file.
 The `<vector>` header gives us `std::vector`, and `<cmath>` gives us a variety of math constants and functions, such as pi and trigonometry functions.

 This file should use the same namespace as the header file.
 Add a namespace block so we can put our function definitions in the `localization` namespace.